Ever asked yourself why some suits are $400 and others $1,500?

 Fused Suit Construction (also referred to as Glued Construction)

-If you own an off-the-rack suit you should be familiar with these types of suits.
-Fused is the cheapest suit available and for a good reason, they are literally held together with glue!
+If you own an off-the-rack suit you should be familiar with these types.
+Fused is the cheapest option available and for a good reason, they are literally held together with glue!
 A fused suit means that the outside fabric layer is fused (glued) to the inside lining and other construction pieces.
 The fusing is what provides the jacket its “shape”.

 Over time glue is more susceptible to failure than stitching.
-Dry cleaning a fused suit can also cause bubbling.
-Fused suits weren’t designed to last a long time hence the cheap price tag.
+Dry cleaning this construction can also cause bubbling. these makes weren’t designed to last a long time hence the cheap price tag.

 - Inexpensive when compared to canvassed suit jackets.